samwhindleton/wdiroutcomes/roadmap/week 22.md

 Update your tagline (under your name)
 - Examples: Data Scientist (Even if you don't feel like it's true, put it up there!)

-Once your resume is final, you can copy and paste the content into LinkedIn
+Once your resume is final, you can copy and paste the content into LinkedIn, but encourage you to update the basics.

-Add your GA projects to your GA section
+Add GA to your Experience projects to your GA section
-- Use the "Add a section to your GA Profile" and then look for "Projects"
+- GA sample descriptions (please don’t just copy and paste - add your own voice to this!):

+**DSI**
+Data Science Immersive Program

+Participated in a full-time immersive Data Science course, completing in-class projects, Kaggle competitions, and personal projects focused on real-world applications of data science principles and best practices.
+Acquired, cleaned, and explored large datasets using Python, SQL, and Tableau in order to present findings to both technical and non-technical audiences.
+Developed a portfolio of individually and collaboratively focused in-class projects, including: {list projects in bullets}

 Ask for recommendations: former bosses, coworkers, clients
 - You can use the [recommendation section on LinkedIn](https://www.linkedin.com/help/linkedin/answer/96/request-a-recommendation?lang=en) and be sure to also follow up with a personalized note: